 In the wake of the coronavirus outbreak, a new wave of racial prejudices is rising.
-Join our panel, including an epidemiologist, a historian and Vice-Chancellor of the University of Sydney, to examine this problem.
+Our panel, including an epidemiologist, a historian and Vice-Chancellor of the University of Sydney, examine this problem.

 The outbreak of disease is always accompanied by fear.
 But amid the threat of the novel coronavirus – which first emerged in Wuhan, China – this fear has taken on a racial dimension, which is creating further division in our society.